Keith Bynum, a blind Army veteran, lives by this rule: Life is not over just because you can’t see.

 “You’ve got to have a positive mind to keep yourself going,” said the 55-year-old.

 Bynum is one of 18 veterans at the Gulf Coast Veterans Health Care System’s Blind Rehab Center in Biloxi.
-The facility opened in 2011 and has served 173 veterans in those six years.
+The facility opened in 2011.
+In 2017, the facility helped 173.

 “It opens those doors for independence once again,” said Debra Gilley, chief of the facility.
 “It’s wonderful to see somebody who has been sitting at home on the couch thinking that life is not open to them anymore, and to see them out crossing the street and getting out there.”

 Gilley began working in blind rehab field as a certified orientation and mobility therapist 26 years ago.
 “It was my passion,” she said.
 She is now also a certified low vision therapist.

 Veterans are trained in five fields: computer access, living skills, orientation and mobility, vision skills and manual skills.
 Veterans generally stay at the center for four to six weeks on their first visit.

 “A lot of individuals when they’re loosing their vision start to become stuck at home because they don’t feel safe getting out anymore,” Gilley said.
 “By teaching them independent travel skills, they get out again and the universe opens up to them again.

 “So many of the things we do day-to-day, we take for granted.
 So many of the things we do rely on our vision.”